ascholerChemeketa/cs160Reader/_sources/LogicCircuits/NotAndXORGate.rst

         1               0
         =============   =============

-It is the kind of logic we need if we know the answer to "is a certain number greater than 0?" but want to answer the question
+It is the kind of logic if we have a value that say represents "the number is positive" but want to have the value for "the number is not positive".
+Anytime we want to say "we do not have X" we can say "NOT X".
-"is the number less than or equal to 0?".
-The answer to the second question is always the opposite of the first question.

-For example, if the number in question is -3, the answer to the first question is NO (0) and the answer to the second is YES (1).
-Even if I do not tell you the number in question, but I do tell you the answer to "is the number greater than 0?" is YES (1), you could determine that the answer to "is it less than or equal to 0" by applying the **NOT** rule.

 Because the NOT rule applies to only one input, it can be applied to a single bit pattern like 0101.
 To figure out the answer, simply "flip" every bit from 1 to 0 or vice verse: